zpainter/iassist/content/conferences/iassist2023/call-for-submissions.md

 - Indigenous and racialized (BIPOC) peoples
 - LGBTQ+ peoples
 - Women’s health and rights

-Questions about presentation submissions may be sent to the Program Chairs (Anja Perry, Kevin Manuel, and Jonathan Bohan) at programme@lists.iassistdata.org.

 All submissions should include the proposed title and an abstract.
 The abstract should be no longer than 300 words and written for a general audience.
 NOTE: Abstracts longer than 300 words will be returned to be shortened before being considered.
 Also, if the reviewers can’t understand what a proposal is about, it will be rejected.